- Andaman Islands

 Sriread more »

 srinEarly inhabitants of Tibet.
 These beings, armed with catapults and slings, were the precursors of the human race.
 Next came the lha.
-Called srin.
+In some accounts, known as srin.

 sTang-lharead more »

 SuparikirtitanamasriA Buddhist god of medicine.
 One of the sMan-Bla.
-In some references, identified as Suparikirtitanamasri.
+Also known as Suparikirtitanamasri.

 Tan-ma12 furies, ruled by Ekagata, riding.
 Wild animals.
-Also identified as Tan-ma, bStan-ma or bStan-ma.
+Also commonly called Tan-ma, bStan-ma or bStan-ma.

 Tashi Toeringmaread more »